jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

     └── RegisterCarResponse.cs
 ```

-To create a new request type, in Rider, right click on the subfolder, and use the
+To create a new request type, in Rider, right-click on the subfolder, and use the
 `Add -> SaaStack -> API POST Request DTO` command, and fill out the template.
 Or you can hand-craft your own request types by copying from one of the other existing definitions in the codebase.

 > If you decide to hand-craft your own definition, there will be code analysis rules to help you complete the correct structure.